mmisono/vatic/DEVELOPERS.md

 the bounding box that you use to move the track in each frame of the video. `Track` stores its data in what is know as a `Journal`.

-`Journal` is the key datastructure for a track.
+`Journal` is the key data structure for a track.
 A tracks `Journal` stores a set of annotations in a dictionary mapping frames to bounding boxes.
 It provides an interface for querying that dictionary which is important for linear interpolation between marked frames.